settlemint/docs/docs/blockchain-guides/9_Hedera/5_hedera-integration-tools.md

 # Smart contracts IDE

 The SettleMint IDE is the only tool you need to edit the smart contract set template you have selected, or **write** your own brand **new** smart contracts.
-The programming language used for your Optimism smart contracts is Solidity.
+The programming language used for your Hedera smart contracts is Solidity.

 ## Using the IDE